 Reducing muscle tissue tension with myofascial release techniques decreases pain associated with inflexibility and limited range of motion while improving the same range of mobility.
 This improved function of the muscle and associated joint, coupled with the better CNS/muscle connection, inherently improves performance.

 The science may seem complicated, but the causality is simple.
 If you foam roll, your fitness and health will improve.
 While it may not be as exciting as a sexy metcon, exhausting as back squats, or as fun rope climbs, we don’t dedicate a full day of it each week to bore you.
 I don’t do or program “busy work”.
 If I didn’t think this part of our training was worth the while, would I dedicate this much effort to a post on it?

 Post workout, full body is fine to do every day.
 Pre-workout should address only the area(s) that inhibit from that training day.
 Therapeutic and in between workouts, should be per your imbalance and mobility issues.
 Foam rolling and stretching lighting can be done numerous times a day.
 Just keep it light and fast.

 HOW TO: THERAPEUTIC, PRE WORKOUT, and POST WORKOUT

 Like stretching, self myofascial release techniques differ with purpose.
-Using the foam roller during the day, aside from your workout will increase the effectiveness of your flexibility and mobility program ten fold.
-A therapeutic session should be slow and deliberate.
-Stop on any painful spots and hold there for 30-45 seconds.
+Using the foam roller during the day, aside from your workout, will increase the effectiveness of your flexibility and mobility program ten fold.
+A therapeutic session should be deliberate.
+Stop on any painful spots and hold there for 15-30 seconds.
 Roll all four sides of the body… front, back, and both sides and you are done in two minutes or so.

 Pre-workout roller work should be the most specific, be stimulating to the CNS and focus on preparing you for the upcoming movements.
 In other words, if you are squatting, your release work would still include the upper body, but the focus would be on the lower.